Kevin-Fuller/Kevin-Fuller/README.md

 ## Hey 👋, I'm Kevin Fuller!

-I'm a full stack web developer finishing my B.S in Informatics, Human-Computer Interaction, and Web Design at Indiana University!
+I'm a senior fullstack developer.

 ### Contact:
 You can reach me at http://kgfuller@yahoo.com